spyder-ide/spyder-docs/doc/panes/editor.rst

 .. note::

-   Many issues with completion and linting are outside of Spyder's control, and are either limitation with LSP or the code that is being introspected, but some can be worked around.
+   Many issues with completion and linting are outside of Spyder's control, and are either limitations with LSP or the code that is being introspected, but some can be worked around.
-   See :ref:`troubleshooting-completion <code-completion-problems-ref>` for troubleshooting steps.
+   See :ref:`code-completion-problems-ref` for troubleshooting steps.

 Python is supported out of the box, and advanced users can add completion and linting support for other languages by setting up LSP servers for them under :menuselection:`Preferences --> Completion and Linting --> Other languages`.